What are the best alternative materials to leather?

 By shifting this emphasis onto the perceived “benefit and goodness” of the vegan alternative, these producers and product manufacturers were able to deflect attention away from any of the negative attributes such as the plastic issue along with the pollution and production impacts of that product.

-Coupled with this, over the last 2 decades society has seen a shift into a more fast-fashion, low price point consumerism model that is designed to drive profits and increase the bottom line.
+Coupled with this, over the last 2 decades society has seen a shift into a more fast-fashion, low price point consumerism model.
+This is designed to drive profits and increase the bottom line.
 The costs involved in producing a plastic alternative is lower than producing a leather product so they can produce more for less.

 Plant based alternative material: